aalice24/CreativeMajorProject/README.md

 ### 2.2 Pulsing Animation
 After selecting the circle style via the prompt, the circle appearance will exhibit a three-second pulsation and the contents inside each circle will remain rotating.
 This is created to visually communicate that a new circle has been spawned onto the canvas giving users feedback whilst making it interesting.

+### 2.3 Fade-Out Animation
+Instead of clearing the canvas after space bar press, I wanted to create the effect of the circles fading away to make it more interesting and to match how the circles were spawned onto the canvas.

+### 2.4 Prototype Difference with Teammate

 The major difference between my work and other team member’s work is that I started with an empty canvas that required user input to create the artwork.
 My artwork also primarily focuses on personalisation rather than automatic animation like the others.

 My teammates have chosen the following methods to animate their artwork: